hamza3256/Micromorpher/docs/VBoxTheAnswerInstall.md

 ## 3. Write the Smart Contract

-Open the file `src/TheAnswer/app/contracts/TheAnswer.sol` and edit it so it looks like this:
+Open the file `src/TheAnswer/app/contracts/TheAnswer.sol` and edit it so it looks **EXACTLY** like this:

     pragma solidity ^0.4.2;